How a common heavy metal can make pneumonia, flu and COVID-19 more severe

 Some of these researchers had already conducted a comprehensive study on the impact of cadmium (a heavy metal found in cigarettes) on chronic diseases, including lung and cardiovascular diseases.

-They also knew that since cadmium isn’t just found in cigarettes.
+They also knew that cadmium isn’t just found in cigarettes.
 It also contaminates leafy veggies and other foods you would think would be healthy, like rice and cereal.
 So, they knew the risk could be huge if their theory was proven correct…

 «SPONSORED»

-Cadmium linked to severe flu, pneumonia, possible COVID-19 infections
+Cadmium linked to severe viral infection

-So they instead focused on studying the potential association of cadmium to other viral infections: influenza and pneumonia.
+Because, at the time, there was not a lot of data on COVID, they instead focused on studying the potential association of cadmium to other viral infections: influenza and pneumonia.

-The researchers combed through data on nearly 16,000 participants (both smokers and non-smokers) comparing their cadmium levels to their risk of dying from a viral infection.
+The researchers combed through data on nearly 16,000 participants (both smokers and non-smokers), comparing their cadmium levels to their risk of dying from a viral infection.

 And here’s what they found…